jodal/comics/docs/deployment.rst

     # Optional: Sentry crash reporting.
     SENTRY_DSN=https://...

+    # Optional: have browsers report Content-Security-Policy violations to
+    # Sentry.
+The report URI is found under the Sentry project's "Security
+    # Headers" settings.
+    SENTRY_CSP_REPORT_URI=https://...

     # Base URL where the site is reachable.
 Used to build absolute URLs,
     # e.g. in Atom feeds, and as the default for the allowed hosts and CSRF
     # trusted origins (override with DJANGO_ALLOWED_HOSTS and